SmartSecLab/PatchLM/README.md

 # PatchLM: Generating Vulnerability Security Fixes with Code Language Models

-Welcome to the repository for PatchT5, a novel code language model fine-tuned specifically to fix security vulnerabilities in code blocks derived from commit hunks associated with Common Vulnerabilities and Exposures (CVE) records.
+Welcome to the repository for PatchLM, a novel code language model fine-tuned specifically to fix security vulnerabilities in code blocks derived from commit hunks associated with Common Vulnerabilities and Exposures (CVE) records.
-By leveraging our model to understand secure coding practices and generate accurate patches, PatchT5 aims to address the diverse nature of security flaws across multiple programming languages.
+By leveraging our model to understand secure coding practices and generate accurate patches, PatchLM aims to address the diverse nature of security flaws across multiple programming languages.
-Our experimental evaluation demonstrates that PatchT5 significantly outperforms the baseline `CodeT5` and `CodeLlama` models in generating effective security patches, as reflected in the performance metrics.
+Our experimental evaluation demonstrates that PatchLM significantly outperforms the baseline `CodeT5` and `CodeLlama` models in generating effective security patches, as reflected in the performance metrics.
 This research highlights the potential of using code language models (CLM) to enhance automated vulnerability fixing, offering a promising path for future advancements in the field.

 # Configuration Parameters